TapNPass User Manual

 - TapNPass uses a serial stream between the target system and the mobile app.

 - TapNPass could be considered as a 'lockable secure cable'.

 - Protocol layers should be handled at the application level.

 - Baudrate: communication speed in bps.
-Select Custom to specify your desired value greater than 300bps and less than 300kbps.
+Select Custom to specify a value greater than 300bps and less than 300kbps.

 - Parity: check bit for error detection.

 - Stop bits: end of characters number of bits.

 The settings Identification with LEDs and Enable LEDs can be ignored in this version.

 Profile-based access control in TapNPass ensures that users only access authorized target resources.
 The information which follows focuses on TapNPass options.
 For other Access Control details see:

 - Technologies/Security: detailed underlying mechanisms, bundles, resources, profiles, users.